 Best overall red miso

 Most of the chefs we spoke with say that home cooks should keep at least one white miso paste and one red miso paste — which are on the opposite ends of the pungency spectrum — in their pantries for maximum versatility.
-Because red miso is fermented for longer, it usually has a stronger, saltier flavor compared to those of white and yellow misos.
+Because red miso is fermented for longer, it usually has a stronger, saltier flavor compared to white and yellow misos.
 Therefore, they say, it should be reserved for heartier dishes, since it can easily overwhelm simpler food.
 Gene Kato, the chef at Chicago’s Momotaro, likes to use the “savory, slightly smokey” red miso when cooking meat because “the stronger flavor profile of the miso” balances out richer proteins; Kyogoku suggests using it as a base for mapo tofu.
 Eusebio calls this affordable red miso paste from Shirakiku his favorite (it is also the red miso we found most readily available online).